Contributing Writer

 Transcending our expectations for a long puffer, The Mountain Hardwear Women’s Stretchdown Parka emerges as a lightweight winner of warmth and versatility.
 Crafted with ethically sourced 700-fill down, we felt warm without the weight.
 We found the relaxed fit layers quickly over other garments, as the stretchy fabric moves when needed.
 We especially liked how the parka packs down incredibly small for its size.
 The stretch construction is a compact travel companion that provides durability over traditional puffer fabrics, making it suitable for years of reliable wear.

 However, be warned: the fabric readily shows dirt and smudges, requiring more care to maintain its pristine, deep, and dark appearance.
 Dog hair is, however, repelled.
-It also has a stiffer feeling material and a less luxurious feel than previous Mountain Hardware jackets we’ve tested.
-This jacket also excels as a piece for on-piste during cold days with limited moisture in the air, being super light, mega-packable, warm, and sleek.
+If that’s a concern for you, we recommend checking out Rab’s Women’s Cubit Stretch Down Parka, for another recycled down option, that is a little more forgiving as far as showing dirt and wear.
+This jacket also excels as a piece for hitting the slopes during cold days with limited moisture in the air, being super light, mega-packable, warm, and sleek.
 A true winner for a long-fitted puffer.
 Minor caveats aside, the Stretchdown Parka stands out as a technical offering, with exceptional warmth and impressive packability in a sleek, full-length silhouette.

-Best For On and Off the Slopes: Runner Up
+Runner-Up Best For On and Off the Slopes

 Women’s Burton Loyil Down Jacket ($340)